collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 I want to tell you how I got started with open-source contribution, which I think will show you there are many ways to get involved.

 I first signed up for GitHub in April 2013.
-But my account sat unused for months.
+But my account sat unused for 7 months.
 I didn't know how to get started.

-7 months later, I happened to be looking at Twitter.
-I saw a tweet from a man named Dan Sinker who works in journalism and web development.
-He had made a really delicious Mexican meal and he and a few other people had decided to start a project on GitHub to share Mexican recipes.
+I happened to be looking at Twitter.
+I saw a tweet from a man named Dan Sinker.
+He had made a really delicious taco meal and decided to start a project on GitHub to share taco recipes.

 So I clicked on the link and went to the project to take a look.